 Unfortunately, there are some signs of a neonatal stroke birth injury that medical professionals may miss.
 For example, seizures and hypoxic-ischemic encephalopathy are signs of neonatal strokes.

-Legal Team Helping Your Family With Neonatal Stroke Cases
+Legal Team Helping Your Family With a Neonatal Stroke Birth Injury Lawsuit

 Has your baby suffered a neonatal stroke?
 Do you suspect their injuries are the result of medical malpractice?
 A personal injury attorney can serve as your family’s legal advocate.